kohlsalem/GARAGE/README.md

-#Openhab Integration to Hoermann Garage door Opener#
+#Openhab Integration to Hoermann Garage Door Opener#

-I'm a proud owner of a Gararage with a electric Door powered by a [ProMatic](http://www.hoermann.de/fileadmin/_country/dok/ProMatic_3.pdf) opener from hoermann.
+I'm a proud owner of a gararage with a electric door powered by a [ProMatic](http://www.hoermann.de/fileadmin/_country/dok/ProMatic_3.pdf) opener from hoermann.
 The device can be used with external switch, but only as a open-->stop-->close-->stop toggle button.
 My first try to integrate this to my home automation was a [Wemo Maker](http://www.belkin.com/us/p/F7C043/) and an additional reed contact to check if the door is closed or opened.

 With the Wemos app this solution is fairly good.
 For integration into a home automation i do have one additional requirement: I want to have specific buttons for opening and closing.